Temi in Tanzania

 Introduction / History

-The Sonjo call themselves Temi.
-The Sonjo are a traditional people who live in the midst of a Maasai region in the northwest corner of Tanzania.
-Like the Maasai, the Sonjo continue to hold on to traditional beliefs, customs, and lifestyle.
+Like the Maasai, the Temi continue to hold on to traditional beliefs, customs and lifestyle.
 They still build their round one-room houses of sticks with thatch roofs.
 The people continue to wear "shukas," colored cloth worn in a toga style, much like the Maasai.
-The term Sonjo is a term given to the people by the Maasai.
-Group members prefer to call themselves Batemi people.
-They speak 'Sonjo' a Bantu language referred to as Kitemi or Batemi.

 They maintain a warrior class consisting of young men who have gone through the rites of passage.
-In the past the Sonjo people have been known for their conflict with the Maasai, though at present there appears to be peace.
-Some villages, nevertheless, still boast an impressive gate which previously connected a protective wall around the inner village to protect them from the Maasai.
+In the past the Sonjo people have been known for their conflict with the Maasai, though at present, there appears to be peace.
+Some villages, nevertheless, still boast an impressive gate, which previously connected a protective wall around the inner village to protect them from the Maasai.

 Prayer Points